0xDerked/FantasyCampaign/README.md

 The circuits themselves are fairly rough and don't check for common attacks but should work fine as a PoC.
 The input is also limited to just 200 steps - if the user does more than that, validator will throw.
 This is to keep the performance pretty much realtime.

 The maze solution is public ([circuitMap.js](./src/Maze/circuitMap.js) plus the generated [getMaze.circom](./circuits/functions/getMaze.circom)) as well as being shown in the UI but you could imagine this being omitted from the repo and obfuscated from the user.
+Furthermore since we don't enforce the proof being submitted only once, it's possible to inspect the contract transaction history on the blockchain, extract the proof and then submit it yourself.
+But that's easy enough to defend against.

 Many of the build artefacts that are committed to the repo shouldn't be, but they are there for interest and easy collaboration.